-0% as the Fund commits to partially invest in economic activities that contribute to a social objective and as these economic activities contribute to a social objective, the Fund does not take into account the EU criteria for environmentally sustainable economic activities.
+0% as the Fund does not intend to allocate a minimum level of sustainable investments in the portfolio with an environmental objective aligned with the EU Taxonomy.
 If at the end of the accounting period, investments are made in companies/businesses whose economic activities contribute to an environmental objective aligned with the EU Taxonomy, those investments' compliance with the requirements laid down under the EU Taxonomy will not be subject to an assurance or review provided by an auditor or third party.